psmit/smit.backuppsqls3/README.markdown

 Installation
 ============
-Download the .tar.gz file and install it with superuser priviledges, or in a virtual environment.
+Download the .tar.gz file and install it with superuser privileges, or in a virtual environment.

 For example: